Digging Deeper into … Early Mathematical Activities

 Ordering is a development of comparing, in that the children are now comparing three or more objects and ordering them according to length, height etc. The children can compare and then order sets also; “there are more yellow shapes than red shapes, there are more blue shapes than yellow shapes, (then in desceneding order) so it’s blue shapes, then yellow shapes, then red shapes”.
 An important conceptual development is where the child realises that if A is more/bigger than B and B is more/bigger than C, then A has to be more/bigger than C, and thus A must be the largest and C must be the smallest.

-- The Operation Maths Digital Resources have specific resources designed to support this strand, and have suggestions of online games in the Weblinks section.
+- The Operation Maths Digital Resources have specific resources designed to support this strand.
 Full details of these can be found in your TRB.
 Click here for the Quick Start Guide to the Digital Resources.

 - The Erikson Institute Early Math Collaborative has a whole section of ideas related to sets